Anhilyx/adv_algo_graphs/README.md

 Nodes can be moved by clicking and dragging them with the left mouse button.
 It's also possible to move the entire view by clicking and dragging outside of any node.

-It's also possible to zoom in and out using the slider at the top right of the window.
+It's also possible to zoom in and out using the mouse wheel or the slider at the top right of the window.

 > For larger graphs, it's mandatory to zoom out or to move the graph, as some nodes will be outside of the view initially.